citrusframework/citrus/src/manual/test-case.md

 INFO            Citrus| TEST SUCCESS LoggingTest
 ```

 So if we analyse the actual logging output we see that the logging service was called even before the Citrus test case did start its action.
 This is the result of **test-designer** building up the whole test case first.
-The designer collects
-all test actions first in internal memory cache and the executes the whole test case.
-So the custom service call on the **LoggingService**
+The designer collects all test actions first in internal memory cache and the executes the whole test case.
+So the custom service call on the **LoggingService** is not part of the Citrus Java DSL test and therefore is executed immediately at design time.

-We can fix this with the following **test-designer**
+We can fix this with the following **test-designer** code:

-***Java DSL designer***
+ **Java DSL designer**

 ```java
 import org.testng.annotations.Test;
 import com.consol.citrus.annotations.CitrusTest;